CodeBear801/zoo/tech-summary/lectures/amundsen/README.md

 ### Why amundsen

+- Summary
+  - AmundsenFrontend provide one box search to let user discover data information
+  - AmundsenDatabuilder holds ETL jobs and publish data to search service and metadata service
+  - AmundsenSearch index and rank data
+  - AmundsenMetadata holds metadata information and user's comments

-- Question: How to predict the number of people join today's lyft meetup?
+- First Question: How to predict the number of people join today's lyft meetup?
   - *Discover what information we have*
   - *Ask people about the format of data*
   - *Check whether there is historical data could be used*